mookiedog/umod4-PCB/README.md

-# Umod4PCB
+# umod4-PCB

-The  (A.K.A umod4) project is a real-time datalogger for Aprila Gen 1 ECUs.
-It replaces the EPROM in an Aprila Gen 1 ECU with a circuit board that combines realtime ECU datalogging with GPS position and location.
+The Ultramod4 (A.K.A [umod4](https://github.com/mookiedog/umod4)) project is a real-time datalogger for Aprila Gen 1 ECUs.
+It replaces the EPROM in an Aprila Gen 1 ECU with a circuit board that replaces the EPROM with a fast CPU that emulates an EPROM.
+The EPROM emulation CPU's flash contains a special data logging firmware that the ECU will run.
+The data-logging firmware is modified to send a real-time stream of ECU data to an interface on the umod4-PCB.
+Software running in a daughterboard on the umod4-PCB combines the incoming ECU data stream with real-time GPS location and velocity information.
+The combined data stream gets written to a logfile on a micro SD card.

 The complete project is made up of:

-* umod4-PCB: this repository, containing the PCB design files
 * [umod4](https://github.com/mookiedog/umod4): the repository containing all the software that runs on the umod4-PCB
 * UM4: a special data logging firmware that runs inside the Gen1 ECU, currently a sub-project of the umod4 repository
+* umod4-PCB: this repository, containing the PCB design files

-This view shows a top view of the 4V0b PCB which is the first version to be fabricated so far:
+The view below shows a top view of the 4V0b PCB which is the first/only version to be fabricated so far.
+The board's strange shape and cutout are mostly required to access ECU mounting points while avoiding interference with tall components on the ECU itself.
 ![Ultramod 4V0b PCB layout](images/pcb_image_4V0b.jpg)

 ### Status

 The first version of the board (marked '4V0b' on its silkscreen) has been fabricated at JCLPCB and tested.
-It is functional, with the required workarounds identified [here](ChangeList.md/#v40b-resolved-problems).
+It is functional, after applying the required workarounds identified [here](ChangeList.md/#v40b-resolved-problems).
-The next version of the PCB (tentatively named 4V1) will incorporate all of the known 4V0b workarounds, plus a number of changes and improvements that have been identified since the 4V0b bring-up process.
+The next version of the PCB (tentatively named 4V1) will incorporate all the 4V0b workarounds, plus add a number of changes and improvements that have been identified since the 4V0b bring-up process.

-I am letting the changes stack up until such time as either some as-yet undiscovered hardware issue with 4V0b forces a new board revision, or I just feel that it is time for a new version to get access to subsequent changes/improvements.
+At the moment, I am letting the 4V1 changes stack up until such time as either some as-yet undiscovered hardware issue with 4V0b forces a new board revision.
+If 4V0b testing completes without needing a board spin, then at some point, I will fab 4V1 just to get access to its subsequent changes & improvements.

+At the moment, the big 4V1 holdup is deciding how I want its power supply to work.

 See the file [ChangeList.md](ChangeList.md) for the current set of changes planned for the next PCB revision.

 ## Goals